-This information does not constitute advice or an official ruling of the OCWR Board of Directors and is intended for educational purposes only.
+This information does not constitute advice or an official ruling of the Office of Compliance or the Board of Directors and is intended for educational purposes only.
+For further information, please refer to the Congressional Accountability Act (2 U.S.C 1301 et seq.) and its regulations, or contact the Office of Compliance.

-www.ocwr.gov
+www.compliance.gov OFFICE OF COMPLIANCE

-OFFICE OF CONGRESSIONAL WORKPLACE RIGHTS 110 2nd Street, SE, Room LA-200 Washington, DC 20540-1999
+110 2nd St, SE Room LA-200 Washington, DC 20540-1999